TiX-measurements/tix-api/README.md

 If you have some problems downloading files, just download them manually.

 When the server is initialized for the first time, it will create an admin user.
 Set the environment variables `TIX_API_USER` and `TIX_API_PASSWORD` to define the credentials.

+You'll also need to set the [Google ReCaptcha](https://developers.google.com/recaptcha/docs/display) secret key with the environment variable `RECAPTCHA_SECRET_KEY`.
+Note that if you change this key you'll also have to update the `site-key` in the [tix-web](https://developers.google.com/recaptcha/docs/display).